stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Package Your Projects

 Always package the tools and code libraries that you would like to share with other people.
-Packages enable people to use your code with the tools and systems that they prefer to work with, and select the version of your code that is best for them.
+Packages enable people to use your code with the operating systems and tools that they prefer to work with, and also allow them to manage which version of your code they use.

+In most cases, you should package a Python application in a format that enables you to include a copy of the required version of Python as well as your code and the dependencies.
+This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.

+Use OCI container images to package applications that provide a network service, such as a Web application.
+You can build container images with Docker, buildah and other tools.
+Consider using the [official Python](https://hub.docker.com/_/python) container image as the base when you build images for your application.

+Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
+Each PyInstaller file includes a copy of Python, along with your code and the required dependencies.

 Use [wheel](https://packaging.python.org/en/latest/specifications/binary-distribution-format/) packages for libraries.
 You can also use _wheel_ packages for development tools.
 If you publish your Python application as a _wheel_, other developers can run it with _uv_ or _pipx_.
-Remember that all _wheel_ packages require an existing installation of Python.
+All _wheel_ packages require an existing installation of Python.

-In most cases, you should package an application in a format that enables you to include a copy of the required version of Python as well as your code and the dependencies.
-This ensures that your code runs with the expected version of Python, and has the correct version of each dependency.

-Use OCI container images to package applications that provide a network service, such as a Web application.
-Use [PyInstaller](https://pyinstaller.org/) to publish desktop and command-line applications as a single executable file.
-Each container image and PyInstaller file includes a copy of Python, along with your code and the required dependencies.

 > _Requirements files:_ If you use requirements files to build or deploy projects then configure your tools to [use hashes](#ensure-that-requirements-files-include-hashes).